llm-workflow-engine/llm-workflow-engine/README.md

 #### **:fire_engine:Breaking Changes:fire_engine:**

- - ChatGPT/AsyncChatGPT classes have changed how they receive configuration values, be sure to investiate the new function signatues for their __init__() and create() methods.
+ - ChatGPT/AsyncChatGPT classes have changed how they receive configuration values, be sure to investigate the new function signatues for their __init__() and create() methods.

 ### What is new?